 In the meantime, try this glaze on American or Asian dishes.
+It works great as a chicken wing glaze.
 You really can't go wrong with it either way.
 If you're making the glaze to serve a large number of people, try doubling, tripling or even quadrupling the recipe.
 Remember to refrigerate the unused portions of the glaze so it doesn't go bad.

 - 1/2 c of soy sauce.
 Use low-sodium soy sauce if you have high blood pressure or another medical condition that requires you to watch your salt intake.

 - 1/4 c of sugar.
 Use less if you're worried about your sugar intake.

 - 1/4 c honey.
 You may also lower the amount of this ingredient.
 Honey, like cane sugar, can cause your blood glucose to spike.

 - 1 tsp olive oil.
 Extra virgin olive oil is best.

 To make the honey glaze, you'll need to mix the ingredients together until the honey and sugar are completely dissolved.
 These days a variety of honey is available in grocery stores, especially if you go to a supermarket like Whole Foods.
 Some of this honey is supposed to have a number of health benefits, such as Manuka honey.
 Remember, however, that if you use an alternative form of honey rather than standard honey, the flavor might be slightly different.